-Enacted by the 1997 Maryland General Assembly the RLP was created to focus on some of Maryland's best natural, agricultural, historic and cultural areas, as well as representing Maryland's most significant rural landscapes.
+Enacted by the 1997 Maryland General Assembly, the RLP was created to focus on some of Maryland's best natural, agricultural, historic and cultural areas, as well as representing Maryland's most significant rural landscapes.
 The program encourages local governments and private land trusts to identify Rural Legacy Areas (geographic areas around historically significant portions of the county) and to competitively apply for funds to complement existing land preservation efforts or to develop new ones.
-Easements or fee estate purchases are sought from willing landowners in order to protect areas vulnerable to sprawl development that can weaken an area's natural resources, thereby jeopardizing the economic value of farming, forestry, recreation and tourism.
-The Rural Legacy Program in Washington County has permanently protected over 7,100 acres.
+Easements or fee estate purchases are sought from willing landowners to protect areas vulnerable to sprawl development that can weaken an area's natural resources, thereby jeopardizing the economic value of farming, forestry, recreation and tourism.

-• Conservation Reserve Enhancement Program (CREP)
+The Rural Conservation Reserve Enhancement Program (CREP)

 The State of Maryland has initiated this easement program to improve the water quality of the Chesapeake Bay by installing vegetative buffers along streams, waterways, and highly erodible soil.
 These buffers serve as a natural barrier to prevent nutrients and sediment from entering County and State waterways.
-In order to qualify for this program, the landowner must have a current CREP lease on their land.
+To qualify for this program, the landowner must have a current CREP lease on their land.
 The easement value is determined by the amount of acreage in the program and current buffer width.
-The CREP program has permanently protected over 1,100 acres.
+The CREP program has permanently protected over 1,900 acres.

-• Installment Payment Program (IPP)
+Installment Payment Program (IPP)

 Due to the competitive nature of land preservation funding across the State of Maryland, the County opted to use local funding to create a land preservation program exclusive to the citizens of Washington County.
 The IPP was created for the purpose of accelerating land preservation easement purchases for the agricultural landowners and citizens the County.
 Once a landowner agrees to accept the County's offer to purchase development rights, an Installment Purchase Agreement (IPA) between the County and the individual seller is drafted, signed, and recorded.
-The IPAs are paid over a period of 10 years, with 10% of the principal being paid at settlement with the interest and 10% of the principal being paid at settlement with the interest and 10% of the principal being paid at settlement are currently over 1,500 acres of IPP easements acquired by the County.
+The IPAs are paid over a period of 10 years, with 10% of the principal being paid at settlement with the interest and 10% of the principal being paid at settlement with the interest and 10% of the principal being paid annually for the remaining 9 years.
+There are currently over 1,500 acres of IPP easements acquired by the County.

-Next Generation Farmland Acquisition Program (NGFAP)
+• Next Generation Farmland Acquisition Program (NGFAP)

 This program was developed by the Maryland Agricultural and Resource-Based Industry Development Corporation (MARBIDCO) for the purpose of marketing farming opportunities to new generations.
 The key tool for the program is its easement purchase option contract, which provides up to 51% of appraised fair market value to a young or beginning farmer towards the purchase of their first farm.
-While this program is in its infancy, it has the potential to provide a significant benefit to the growing number of young farmers in Washington County.
+While still a newer program, it has the potential to provide a significant benefit to the growing number of young farmers in Washington County.
+There are approximately 700 acres of NGFAP easements in the County.